f-droid/fdroid-website/README.md

 #### Build website with Jekyll

 You need to have Jekyll 3.2+ installed.
 This is easily done with Gem which depends on Ruby 2.0+.
+You also need to install the dependencies described in `_config.yml` with gem.

 ```
 sudo apt-get install ruby-full build-essential
-sudo gem install jekyll
+sudo gem install jekyll jekyll-include-cache
 ```

 To build the website, run: